The University

 We Champion Access and Opportunity for All Learners.

 We provide access to the highest value higher education experience.
 As a result, Concordia students discover and develop their vocations.
-Rigorous assessment of our academic offerings, university services, delivery systems, and market and organizational performance result in continuous improvement of the Concordia experience, which enables our students to pursue and persist in their chosen career paths.
+Rigorous assessment of our academic offerings, university services, delivery systems, and market and organizational performance results in continuous improvement of the Concordia experience, which enables our students to pursue and persist in their chosen career paths.

 University Contact Information